Mitchwatts93/work/README.md

-# ASOS purchase prediction task - Mitch Watts
+# example purchase prediction task

 ## Problem statement
 Come up with a solution that, given past data, predicts whether a customer will purchase a product after viewing a product one or multiple times.